Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/4 - Offline, Progressive and Multithreaded.md

 - pouchDB, localForage are great IndexedDB wrappers
 - Offline-first
   - Not really about actual offline state
-  - It’s all about speeeeeeeed 🏎
+  - It’s all about speeeeeeeed :horse_racing:
     - Latency latency latency
     - Memory is faster than disk is faster than network
   - Autocompletion example enhanced with Local Storage
 - Old vs. new:
   - Static data: App Cache vs. Cache API (SW)
   - Dynamic query data: Local Storage and WebSQL vs. IndexedDB
-    - Local Storage has race conditions and is synchronous ➡️ BOO!
+    - Local Storage has race conditions and is synchronous :arrow_right: BOO!
     - IndexedDB is asynchronous and transaction-based, but hard to work with (use an abstraction, dude!)

 ## Progressive